charlievillacr/jsbooks/1JavaScriptBeginner.md

 document.getElementById("result".innerHTML = add(7,14);
 ```

-2. Always use the () operator to invoke a function.
-In case you miss, the whole text of the function is returned.
+#### Always use the () operator to invoke a function.
+In case you miss, the whole text of the function is returned

 In the previous example, if you simply call add instead of add(), the HTML will contain the whole function text.

-3. The function can be directy used as the value of a variable.
+#### The function can be directy used as the value of a variable

 For example: